 - Being considered a high-risk driver: High-risk drivers generally pay very expensive insurance premiums.
-High-risk drivers are typically individuals who have been convicted of a DUI or caught driving uninsured.
+High-risk drivers are typically individuals who have been convicted of a DUI or caught driving uninsured, but can also include drivers with multiple at-fault accidents and speeding tickets on their record.
 High-risk drivers can still find affordable insurance, but it may be more difficult.

 Cheapest cities in Oklahoma for minimum coverage